-There is an imposing grace about it, and it reeks of grandeur, and walking about the grounds, it is easy to see why people would fall in love for this island.
+There is an imposing grace about it, and it reeks of grandeur, and walking about the grounds, it is easy to see why people would fall in love with this island.

 Yet.. as with many love stories, the ending is tragic, and the fulfillment of the love story ends in death.

-Just as Romeo and Juliet were “star crossed lovers,” who were bound together, even though their two families were at war with one another, they were willing to do anything for their love for one another.
+Just as Romeo and Juliet were “star crossed lovers,” who were bound together, even though their two families were at war with one another, they were willing to do anything because of their love and devotion to one another.

-I wonder if Louise Boldt, George’s wife would have wanted him to finish Boldt Castle, after her untimely death?
+I wonder if Louise Boldt, George’s wife, would have wanted him to finish Boldt Castle, even after her untimely death?

-The loss of the reason for building this castle was his wife’s death, I wonder if George was so despondent that the idea of being on their beloved Heart Island without his love, was too great a cost for his broken heart.
+The loss of the reason for building this castle was his wife’s death, and I wonder if George was so despondent that the idea of being on their beloved Heart Island without his love, was too great a weight for his broken heart to carry?